 There are multiple versions of iPad products.
 Each version of the iPad also has multiple generations, introducing new features and specifications with each release.

-- iPad - The traditional iPad was first introduced in 2010 and featured a 9.7-inch display.
+- iPad - The traditional iPad was first introduced on January 27, 2010, and featured a 9.7-inch display.

-- iPad Mini - The iPad Mini was first introduced in 2012 and is a more compact version of the iPad, featuring a 7.8-inch display.
+- iPad Mini - The iPad Mini was first introduced on October 23, 2012, and is a more compact version of the iPad, featuring a 7.8-inch display.

 - iPad Air - Initially released in 2013, the iPad Air is a version of the iPad with a thinner and lighter design.